kcudding/ecotheory.github.io/teach/density-dependent.md

 * Here we start with two populations that have initial size of 10 and 11 (all other parameters remain the same).
 As shown on the graph below, we see completely different trajectories for population growth.

 ![](density-dependent_files/figure-html/unnamed-chunk-5-1.png)<!-- -->
 Chaotic dynamics with different initial conditions.
-Black solid line demonstrates the population trajectory for a population that has an initial size of 10; red dotted line demonstrates the population trajectory for a population that has an initial size of 11.
+Black solid line demonstrates the population trajectory for a population that has an initial size of 10; red dotted line demonstrates the population trajectory for a population that has an initial size of 11

 **Biological significance of chaos in population growth**

 Chaos brings more complexity into predicting population growth, especially for species with relatively large $r_d$ value.
-For example, for temperate-zone insects in particular, even if the natural world was 100 % predictable, the population dynamics could still in some circumstances be indistinguishable from chaos (Mays, 1975).
+For example, for temperate-zone insects in particular, even if the natural world was 100 % predictable, the population dynamics could still in some circumstances be indistinguishable from chaos (May, 1975).

 ### Other types of density denpendent population models